primatephor/mash/docs/implementations/cl/CommandExecutorHarness.md

 # Configuration #

 # Parameter #
-  * 'command' = any string that will be run as a command.
+  * `command` = any string that will be run as a command.
-  * 'commandHomeDir' = execution path where the command can be found.
+  * `commandHomeDir` = execution path where the command can be found.
 Optional.
-  * 'currentWorkingDir' = directory against which the command should be run.
+  * `currentWorkingDir` = directory against which the command should be run.
 Optional.

 # Sample Usages #
 ## Case One ##